 Clomipramine should be considered in the treatment of adults with OCD or BDD after an adequate trial of at least one SSRI has been ineffective or poorly tolerated, or if the patient prefers Clomipramine or has had success in using the medication before.

 Typically, the process of determining the most suited medication for an individual is achieved on a trial-and-error basis.
 However, in order to allow its maximum effects to be adequately observed, each medication should be taken for a specified time period, usually for at least 12-16 weeks, before seeking out an alternative, but always discuss with your prescribing doctor before making any changes to your dosage or type of medication.

 This is not an exhaustive list, and sufferers may often be prescribed additional medications to enhance or augment the effects of these SSRIs.
 For example, part of the criteria to access some of the NHS national treatment clinics is augmentation of medication, which could include anti-psychotic medications alongside SSRI.
-Although this is a controversial step, with evidence of the effectiveness of anti-psychotics for the treatment of OCD is open to debate with some research suggesting it’s no more effective than placebo.
+Although the efficacy of anti-psychotics for the treatment of OCD is open to debate with some research suggesting it’s no more effective than placebo.

 Medication for Children